Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 ## Commandline Access

-You can use the `casinocoind` application (as a separate instance) as a JSON-RPC client.
+You can use the `stoxumd` application (as a separate instance) as a JSON-RPC client.
 In this mode, it has syntax for triggering most API methods with a single line from the command prompt, as described in each method.
 However, some methods or options don't have commandline syntax.
 For otherwise unsupported syntax, you can use the following method:

 * [`json` - Pass JSON through the commandline](#json)